-The CDC reports that NPIC received close to 170 bed bug pesticide-related hotline calls from January of 2006 to December of 2010.
+The CDC reports that NPIC received close to 170 bed bug pesticide-related hotline calls from January 2006 to December 2010.
 That averages out to approximately 34 yearly calls, or nearly three calls each month.
 The calls involved a few different issues, including “pesticides that were misapplied, not intended for indoor use, or legally banned from use.”

 Among the 169 calls received, “129 resulted in mild or serious health effects (including one death) for persons living in affected residences.”
-In other words, more than three quarters of all pesticide accidents had harmful or deadly effects.
+In other words, more than three-quarters of all pesticide accidents had harmful or deadly effects.

 All preventable deaths are tragic, but nothing could be more devastating to a well-meaning parent than the preventable death of their child.
-Sadly, accidental child deaths have occurred due to the excessive application of bed bug pesticide.
+Sadly, accidental child deaths have occurred due to the excessive application of bed bug pesticides.

 Canadian Child Dies from Phosphine Gas Poisoning

-In February of 2015 – three years after the CDC posted its warning notice – an eight-month-old baby died in Alberta, Canada, after the child’s mother attempted to fumigate the family’s Fort McMurray apartment with illegal phosphine pellets obtained during a recent family vacation to Pakistan.
-The mother brought her baby and four other children, aged two to seven, to the hospital after the children began vomiting.
+In February of 2015 — three years after the CDC posted its warning notice — an eight-month-old baby died in Alberta, Canada, after the child’s mother attempted to fumigate the family’s Fort McMurray apartment with illegal phosphine pellets obtained during a recent family vacation to Pakistan.
+The mother brought her baby and four other children, aged two to seven, were brought to the hospital after the children began vomiting.

-“[Phosphine] will kill the bed bugs, but it’s nasty stuff,” said University of Alberta toxicologist James Kehrer.
+Phosphine “will kill the bed bugs, but it’s nasty stuff,” said University of Alberta toxicologist James Kehrer.
 “Children are more susceptible to these things,” he told reporters.
 “It should only be used by a professional.”